Skip to Content

 How Fast Do Cedar Trees Grow?
 Average Growth Rates Explained

-The tall cedar trees belonging to the genus Cedrus can grow up to 180 feet in height but require a considerable amount of time to do so.
+The Cedrus genus consists of towering cedar trees that can grow up to 180 feet in height, though it may take a considerable amount of time for them to reach such heights.

 Native to the Himalayas and the mountains of the Mediterranean, the tree grows best at high altitudes.